RootLinkFE/rh.js/README.md

 ## [Cli](./packages/cli/README.md)

-You can just run:
+To get a global install of the latest CLI release:

 ```shell
 npm i -g @roothub/cli
 ```

-to get a global install of the latest CLI release.
-Then running any `rh` command in the example project will automatically find and use the local build of the CLI.
+Then running any `rh` command to use CLI.

 To get CLI version: